bakzonehey/create-your-own-adventure/english/wake-up/vigilante/escape/escape.md

 You suddenly felt self-conscious of how ridiculous you must looked, stripped of everything except the skin-tight, deep-v leotard.

 "Finally awake?
 How many time was that now?
-You must have hold the record of most knocked out vigilante of something by now..."
+You must have hold the record of most knocked out vigilante or something by now..."

 Anger and shame rushed through you, and you realized your error a second too late.